How to buy Costco shares

 Shorting Costco shares

-There are currently 4.3 million Costco shares held short by investors – that's known as Costco's "short interest".
-This figure is 19.4% up from 3.6 million last month.
+There are currently 4.0 million Costco shares held short by investors – that's known as Costco's "short interest".
+This figure is 6% down from 4.3 million last month.

 There are a few different ways that this level of interest in shorting Costco shares can be evaluated.